SpaceXe-tech/yt-api/docs/README.md

 > Running `$ fastapi run app` will equally fire-up the server.
 > For more help info such as changing **host** and **port**, you can simply run `$ fastapi run --help`.

+## Serving frontend contents

+In order to serve frontend contents, you have to pass directory containing the contents to the app using `frontend_dir` key in the [configuration file](../configs/env/example).

+> [!NOTE]
+> The frontend directory should contain `index.html` file.

 ## Optimizing Server Performance

 To improve server performance and minimize load, I recommend setting up a separate server for handling static contents (audios and videos).
 To do this: